mignaway/EpubReader/readme.md

 > [!note]
 > Exciting news!
 We’re working on a new version of the ebook reader, probably the best one that has ever existed.
 Stick around for updates, and in the meantime, enjoy what’s here <3

-If you'd like to support the creator, [click here](https://buymeacoffee.com/mignaway)
+If you'd like to support the projects, [click here](https://buymeacoffee.com/mignaway)

 ## New in Version 1.0.6
 - **Dark Mode**: In addition to light and sepia themes, a dark mode is now available, offering greater comfort in low-light environments.